Private Wells Testing

 Checking these yearly is a good indicator if your water quality has degraded.
 This may mean your well casing has cracked or your water has been polluted by animal or human waste.

-The best time to test is in late summer.
+The best time to test is in spring.

 Periodically: Other Chemicals.